MJinnocent

 How did Michael Jackson meet Jordan Chandler?

-Michael Jackson met Jordan Chandler in May 1992.
-Michael’s car broke down in Los Angeles and he went to a nearby car rental agency which was owned by Jordan Chandler’s stepfather, David Schwartz.
-Schwartz called his wife, June Chandler, and told her to bring Jordan who was a huge fan of the star.
-Schwartz also offered to rent a car to Michael at no charge if Michael would agree to take Jordan’s number and call him.
-Michael accepted the offer and kept his promise, calling Jordan a couple of days later.
-Following this encounter, Michael struck up a friendship with the whole Schwartz-Chandler family.
-The Chandler family spent time with Michael at Neverland and also travelled with him from time to time and Michael visited the family at their home, too.
+Michael Jackson met Jordan Chandler in May 1992 after his car broke down in Los Angeles, and he visited a nearby car rental agency owned by David Schwartz (who was Jordan Chandler’s stepfather).
+Schwartz then contacted his wife, June Chandler, asking her to bring Jordan—a huge fan of Michael Jackson—to the agency.
+Schwartz further offered to rent a car to Michael free of charge if Michael would take Jordan’s telephone number and call him.
+Michael accepted the offer and subsequently contacted Jordan a few days later.
+Following this encounter, Michael developed a friendship with the entire Schwartz-Chandler family.
+The family spent time with Michael at Neverland, and Michael also visited their home on several occasions.

 When did Jordan first make allegations of abuse against Michael Jackson